 We have both a conscious and unconscious mind.

-Thus, there are different kinds of mental events: those we are aware of, and those we are not.
+That is, there are different kinds of mental events: those we are aware of, and those we are not.
+For ease of exposition, we will act as if consciousness is all-or-nothing.
+Please keep in mind that that is not actually the case.
+There are a great many processes that are handled at the unconscious level.
+And among these, there are many degrees, or shades, of consciousness.
 Unconscious mental events work behind the scenes as they participate in the model construction process that precedes conscious awareness.
 If our perceptions are invariably perceptions of the past, then our perception of agency will be of agency in the past.
 In other words, we make our choices before we are consciously aware of making our choices; perception is downstream of the event.
 Does that detract from the voluntariness of our choices?
 Not at all.
 It simply means our unconscious aspect is faster — and sometimes may make choices we do not consciously understand.
 Have you ever asked yourself, “What was I thinking?” or “Why in the hell did I do that?”
 We might think of consciousness as being something like an echo; it’s what happens when the unconscious mind becomes aware of itself, when it detects it’s own behavior.
 Having the option of reviewing its scripts in consciousness prior to implementation gives us the chance to edit/improve them… to our evolutionary advantage.